-of the exportation of the merchandise treated as indirect taxes and were added or ordance with the Act.
+of the exportation of the merchandise and of treated as indirect taxes and were added accordance with the Act.

-scordance with the Act.
-The unit transporting or selling the merpruited in accordance with section 204 of Act.
-The addition for taxes, and duties be act the exportation of the exportation of the the exportation of the merchandise while to the refund of duties on raw mawhile and the non-collection of a commodity defense surtax, and a sales tax.
-The billion for the cost savings under the imdeposit program relates to monies which stalls deposited with the central bank thed period of time when goods are im-This deposit requirement is reduced Assount and time of deposit when maare imported pursuant to export or-bills are information of the sport or-bills and product.
-Such programs are source a programs are a higher duty would appear prohibitive but serve the purpose.
-The deposit requirement has is ane effect as a duty and the interest is an the exported merchandise has been the in accordance with the Act.
+The deductions were based on actual costs The united in transporting or selling the marpourted in accordance with section 204 of Act.
+The addition for taxes and duties the were refunded or not collected by the of the exportation of the e which of the exportation of the merchandise to the refund of duties on raw mamalicand the non-collection of a commodity defense surtax, and a sales tax.
+The ton for the cost savings under the imdeposit program relates to monies which deposited with the central bank h thed period of time when goods are im-This deposit requirement is reduced amount and time of deposit when mawhich are imported pursuant to export or-lor a final product.
+Such programs are applied in cases where a higher duty would appear prohibitive but serve the purpose.
+The deposit requirement has ane effect as a duty and the interest and in accordance with the Act.